RayCluster Quickstart#

 kubectl get rayclusters

-The KubeRay operator will detect the RayCluster object.
-The operator will then start your Ray cluster by creating head and worker pods.
+The KubeRay operator detects the RayCluster object and starts your Ray cluster by creating head and worker pods.
 To view Ray cluster’s pods, run the following command:

 # View the pods in the RayCluster named "raycluster-kuberay"